cvc5/ethos/user_manual.md

 > Internally, the command above only impacts the type rule assigned to numerals that are parsed.
 Furthermore, the ALF checker internally distinguishes whether a term is a numeral value, independently of its type, for the purposes of computational operators (see [computation](#computation)).

 > For specifying literals whose type rule varies based on the content of the constant, the ALF language uses a distinguished variable `alf.self` which can be used in `declare-consts` definitions.
-For an example, see the type rule for SMT-LIB bit-vector constants, described later in [].
+For an example, see the type rule for SMT-LIB bit-vector constants, described later in [bv-literals](#bv-literals).

 # <a name="computation"></a>Computational Operators in alfc